Gromov-Witten Theory of Complete Intersections via Nodal Invariants

-Applying the divisor equation to remove the two insertions of $\tau_0(H)$, and using the general fact that there are 12 rational cubics passing through $8$ points in general position in $\PP^2$, we obtain
+After applying the divisor equation to remove the two insertions of $\tau_0(H)$ and using the general fact that there are 12 rational cubics passing through $8$ points in general position in $\PP^2$, we obtain

-In the remaining part of this section, we show that this number can be recovered by applying the nodal degeneration formula of Theorem \ref{thm_degeneration_cycle} and the relative splitting formula of Theorem \ref{thm_splitting_3}.

-We consider the degeneration of $\PP^2$ to the normal cone of a line $L$, so that the special fiber is given by the union of $\PP^2$ and the Hirzebruch surface $\mathbb{F}_1:=\PP(\cO_{\PP^1}\oplus \cO_{\PP^1}(1))$, formed by identifying $L\subset \PP^2$ with the section $D_0$ of $\mathbb{F}_1$ with self-intersection $-1$.
-By abuse of notation in what follows we also denote by $D_0$ the class of $D_0$.
-Moreover, we use $F$ to denote the class of a fiber of $\mathbb{F}_1$.
-We assume that $4$ of the $8$ point constraints on the general fiber fall into the $\PP^2$ component, while the other $4$ point constraints fall into the $\mathbb{F}_1$ component of the special fiber.
+We consider next the degeneration of $\PP^2$ to the normal cone of a line $L$, so that the special fiber is given by the union of $\PP^2$ and the Hirzebruch surface formed by identifying $L\subset \PP^2$ with the section $D_0$ of $\mathbb{F}_1$ with self-intersection $-1$.
+We distribute $4$ of the $8$ point constraints on the general fiber to the $\PP^2$-component, while the other $4$ point constraints are sent to the $\mathbb{F}_1$-component of the special fiber.